Using IPA fonts with Mac OS X: The Comprehensive Guide

 Now, click the little menu in the menubar and select IPA Unicode (Version) MAC:

 Start typing and you’ll find yourself typing IPA symbols!
 You’ll slowly learn the reasonably intuitive set of key sequences (e.g: > then n for Angma, > then r for Alveolar Tap), and soon, you’ll be typing in IPA nearly effortlessly in nearly any application.
-You can even IM your linguist friends in IPA if they have the font as well.

-At the very least, you should be able to copy/paste your IPA text into a word document, or hopefully even make the switch entirely to a better word processor.
+But the very least, you should be able to copy/paste your IPA text into a word document, or hopefully even make the switch entirely to a better word processor.
 Although MS Word may be the most well known word processor, it’s far from being the best on OS X, and I highly encourage you to check out all the options.

 Regardless, thanks to these free and open source fonts and layouts, you’ll never need to write a Word macro again on OS X. /oʊ, wʌɾə wʌndə˞fl̩ wɜ˞ld/!